gabrielcsapo/node-notebook/CONCEPTS.md

     - arrays of arrays to a graph
     - location data to be displayed on a map
     - being able to view canvas or buffer data
-- Being able to run a notebook via the api
 - Be able to give the notebook a code snippet and ask it to seed the data?
 - Be able to give the notebook a code snippet and ask it to run regression over the code paths to optimize it and point out where optimizations can be done
 - Be able to have two or more code snippets and compare the output between the three over time as data is being added or removed to see how well they perform